maxbeber/deep-water/README.md

 ## Metrics

-The following metrics have been used to evaluate the model:
+The following metrics have been used to evaluate the semantic segmenation model:

 - Jaccard Index
 - Dice Coefficient